The Involuntary Treatment Act (ITA) for adults

 AND

-They are unable to engage in an appropriate less restrictive treatment option
+They are unable to engage in an appropriate less restrictive treatment option and require hospitalization

 Because this is a legal process, any person on an ITA hold is provided a defense attorney, free of charge.
-For information specific to a loved one’s ITA status and process, you should speak with their inpatient treatment team or refer to the ITA resources linked below.
+For information specific to a loved one’s ITA status and process, you should speak with their hospital treatment team or refer to the ITA resources linked below.

-Overview of the adult ITA process
+General overview of the adult ITA process

 *Includes information on “Ricky’s Law” related to involuntary treatment for people who are determined to pose a likelihood of serious harm as a result of a substance use disorder.
 Also includes information on “Joel’s Law” through which family members, guardians, conservators, and/or Tribal members may petition the court directly when a Designated Crisis Responder (DCR) has decided not to detain the person, or when the DCR investigation is not completed within 48 hours.